apideck-libraries/sdk-python/docs/sdks/collectionticketcomments/README.md

         "service_id": "salesforce",
     })

-    if res is not None:
+    if res.create_comment_response is not None:
         # handle response
         pass